Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 ### Log data for last **7 Days** of Virual Machine Performance.

 - Here the **Perf** is the performance of hardware components operating systems and applications.
+The ObjectName is the Name of the performance object, CounterName is the Name of the performance counter and InstanceName is the Name of the event instance.
+- Here we are using the ObjectName as *Processor*: The Processor Object in the perfomance counter gives us details on how our processor that is driving our computer is being used and CounterName as *% Processor Time*: % Processor time is the percentage measure of how much time the processor spends on any particular process
-We are providing the minimum, average and maximum CPU utilization from last 7 days and Based on that we are filtering the result where the maximum CPU utilization is less than 25 percentage.
+- We are providing the minimum, average and maximum CPU utilization from last 7 days and Based on that we are filtering the result where the maximum CPU utilization is less than 25 percentage.

         Perf